rubybassi/gymshark-workouts/README.md

 ![](https://img.shields.io/badge/license-MIT-Green) ![GitHub Repo stars](https://img.shields.io/github/stars/rubybassi?style=social)

 ## Description
-A responsive website built with react.js and vanilla css, fetching API data to render excercises on page load.
+A responsive website built with react.js and vanilla css, fetching API data to render excercises on page load and features lazy loading.

 The application allows the user to toggle between displaying men or womens images to provide a personalised experience and features a modal to display additonal workout information on selection.